-Have a home office setup running in no time with these 6 simple tips and essential equipment pieces.
+Have a work from home office setup running in no time with these 6 simple tips and essential equipment pieces.
 You’ll love working in your new space!

 As a home decor blogger living in a relatively small space, I’ve had lots of experience working from home.